LinkedSoftwareDependencies/Article-System-Components/content/configs.md

 Components.js distinguishes between three main concepts:

 Module
 : a software package containing zero or more components.
-For example, this is equivalent to a module within the [Node.js](cite:cites link:web:node) runtime environment for JavaScript.
+For example, this is equivalent to a module within Node.js.

 Component
 : a class that can be instantiated by creating a new instance of that type with zero or more parameter values.
 Parameters are defined by the class constructor.